loral-labs/oauth-proxy/README.md

 You will receive a response JSON containing the keys: `access_token`, `refresh_token`, `expires_in` and `scope`.

-Now you have a **Loral access token** that you can use for all of your requests for any application within the `scope`.
+Now you have a **Loral access token** that you can use for all of your requests for any application within the `scope` variable.

-- To refresh your token, you can use a refresh request as shown below:
+4. To refresh your token, you can use a refresh request as shown below:
 ```
 curl -X POST \
   'https://auth.loral.dev/oauth2/token' \